CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/System-Req/system-requirements-parallel-cluster.md

-## System Requirements for 12US1 CMAQ Benchmark
+## Information on all the AWS options
+Recommended Parallel Cluster configurations for running CMAQ on AWS Parallel Cluster

 ### Please set up a alarm on AWS